New Marston: Cycle Path

 New Marston benefits from a cycle path linking Ferry Road to South Parks Road, the University Parks and the city centre.
-The cycle path is notable for its scenic nature passing through a SSSI, over the river Cherwell (and various mill streams) and along the Southern edge of the University Parks.
+The cycle path is notable for its scenic nature passing through the New Marston Meadows SSSI, over the River Cherwell (and various mill streams) and along the Southern edge of the University Parks.
 A variety of wildlife can frequently be seen from the cycle path including Deer, Kingfishers, and Grey Herons.

 Churches

 Cowley Road Congregational Church opened a mission hall in New Marston in 1885.
 This was replaced by a new building opened in 1939.
 It is now Marston United Reformed Church.

 In 1919 the Church of England parish of St Nicholas, Marston opened a mission hall in Ferry Road to serve the parts of New Marston that had been built by that time.
 Somewhat later a campanile was added, its style and sand-lime brick suggesting that it is the work of the then Oxford Diocesan Architect T. Lawrence Dale.

 In 1954-56 Saint Michael and All Angels parish church was built on Marston Road at the corner of Jack Straw's Lane as a chapel of ease for the parish of St Andrew, Headington.
 St Michael's was consecrated in September 1955 and superseded the Ferry Road mission hall, which was then deconsecrated and sold for secular use.
 In 1963 the Diocese of Oxford constituted St Michael's as a parish church, with its new parish formed from parts of Headington, Marston and St Clement's parishes.

-St Michael's was designed by T.L.
-Dale in a "vaguely Italian renaissance style" that includes a slender campanile for its single bell.
+St Michael's was designed by T. Lawrence Dale in a "vaguely Italian renaissance style" that includes a slender campanile for its single bell.
 It has a statue of St Michael by Michael Groser and a reredos painted by Leon Underwood.
 St Michael's is unusual for its elliptical windows and for its tall, box-like chancel.

 The Russian Orthodox Diocese of Sourozh established the parish of Saint Nicholas the Wonderworker in Oxford in 2006.
 The congregation worshipped in rented premises until 2010, when it acquired the former Church of England mission hall in Ferry Road and restored it to use as a church.
 The Russian congregation has added a small onion dome and a small mosaic picture of St Nicholas to the south gable of the building.